 Back to prior page Go to next page

 Around 1949, Moore, along with Jay Silverheels, was signed to star in a half-hour western adventure series that was to be broadcast on some newfangled technology called television.

-The character had been heard on radio for about fifteen years and Republic brought two serials to the silver screen in the late 1930s - this was the Lone Ranger, the fabled 'Masked Rider of the Plains', created by George W. Trendle and Fran Striker.
+The character had been on radio for about fifteen years and Republic did two serials in the late 1930s - this was the Lone Ranger, the fabled 'Masked Rider of the Plains', created by George W. Trendle and Fran Striker.

-Through that role, as well as his off-screen deeds and actions, Moore became immortalized as what all of us imagine and believe is THE Lone Ranger.
+Through that role - as well as his off-screen deeds and actions - Moore became immortalized as THE Lone Ranger.

 Most important, he became a real life role model that we could look up to and admire.
 That's the legacy that Clayton Moore leaves behind ... and that's how I'll remember him.

-Clayton Moore (and Jay Silverheels as Tonto) as TV's Lone Ranger
+Clayton Moore (and Jay Silverheels as Tonto) on TV's Lone Ranger.

+Back to prior page Go to next page